Jordan-Prescott/odins-spear/docs/docs/methods/call-forwarding-always/get-user-call-forwarding-always.md

----
-description: my_api.get.user_call_forwarding_not_reachable()
----

-# 🚗 GET - Call Forward Not Reachable
+# GET - Call Forward Always

-Retrieves the Forwarding Not Reachable status for the specified user
+Retrieves the Forwarding Always status for the specified User.

 ### Parameters&#x20;